jthorniley/pyusb2ax/doc/source/usb2ax.rst

   .. py:method:: sync_read( servo_id, parameter, value )

-    Read from the control tables of several servos.
+    Read from the :ref:`control tables <control-tables>` of several servos.

     Supply a list of servo ids, which parameter you want to get.